-1. Alcohol in the Residence Halls: The State of Illinois prohibits the consumption or possession of alcohol by persons under the age of 21, and the supply of alcohol to any person under the age of 21.
-It is important that each resident of the University House System be aware of the state law with regard to the consumption, possession, and sale of alcoholic beverages.
+4. Alcohol in the Residence Halls

+The State of Illinois prohibits the consumption or possession of alcohol by persons under the age of 21, and the supply of alcohol to any person under the age of 21.
+It is important that each resident living in College Housing is aware of the state law with regard to the consumption, possession, and sale of alcoholic beverages.
 The use of alcoholic beverages is not permitted in the common areas of the College Houses.
-Common areas include lounges, corridors, stairwells, study rooms, recreation rooms, community kitchens, entry-ways, and the like.
+Common areas include lounges, corridors, stairwells, study rooms, recreation rooms, music practice rooms, community kitchens, court-yards, entry-ways, and similar spaces.